-MOTHER OF A FUTURE KING: The Church was used in the 15th century by Margaret of Lancaster, Countess of Richmond and Derby, and mother of Henry VII, who is known to have resided occasionally at the manor house in Maxey, formerly 'Maxey Castle', now Castle Farm.
+MOTHER OF A FUTURE KING: The Church may have been visited in the 15th century by Margaret of Lancaster, Countess of Richmond and Derby, and mother of Henry VII, who is known to have resided occasionally at the manor house in Maxey, formerly 'Maxey Castle', now Castle Farm.
 She was born in Bletsoe and Maxey Castle was part of the Deepings Estates owned by her father and mother, John Beaufort, 1st Duke of Somerset and Margaret Beauchamp of Bletsoe.
 Records show that she would have a priest travel from Crowland Abbey to service her needs when in residence at the castle and that the family had a private chapel in Castle End road.
 Countess Margaret is shown below.
 On the death of her mother in 1482 the castle became the property of Margaret and she used it as the administrative centre for all her Lincolnshire properties.(p127 of The King's Mother)

 VICARS OF MAXEY: The Vicars of Maxey can be traced back to 1220A.D., but there are reasons to believe that the first Vicar was instituted in 1191.A.D.
 Two former Vicars are buried in the Sanctuary, Edmund Gibbs in 1701, and Robert Bates in 1771.
 The Reverend Charles Cookson (1850-81) was a man of considerable private wealth, and he was responsible for much of the interior decoration and alteration during his time as incumbent.

 THE ALTAR: The Altar is an oak table, and scribbled underneath it in pencil is 'John Francis Hardy made this table in December 1826'.

 THE PULPIT AND CHOIR STALLS: The pulpit and choir stalls were placed in the church in 1892.